School of Education

 3. Maintain appropriate professional disposition; and

-4. Are otherwise in good standing with the university and EPC.
+4. Are otherwise in good standing with the university and SOE.

 Teacher candidates who do not meet GPA requirements and/or who have been referred to teacher candidate progress review (TCPR) for dispositional concerns may be approved to continue in their program by the TCPR Committee.